itzortzis/Task_server/README.txt

 Description:
 -------------

-This repository was created for the project task_server, which implements a multi-threading server program in C programming language.
-This server entrusts heavy tasks to workers (threads).
+This repository was created for the project task_server that contains a multi-threading server program in C programming language.
+This server entrusts heavy tasks to workers-processes(threads).
 The server has a dynamic funcionality, so it can create or kill threads if it is needed.
-Every worker has a queue that contains the tasks that it has to complete.
-The server is watching all the queues of the workers and adjusts the load or create/kill a thread and so on.
+Every worker has a queue, in which all the related tasks are stored.
+The server is watching all the queues and adjusts the load or create/kill threads.

 Files:
 -------

-queue.c, queue.h : library that implements a queue and its basic functions. task_server.c    : the server program task_server.h    : auxiliary library for the server program workers.c        : contains the functions for two types of tasks workers.h        : auxiliary library for workers.c
+queue.c, queue.h : the queue - array based implementation
+task_server.c    : the server program
+task_server.h    : auxiliary library for the server program workers.c        : worker tasks functions
+workers.h        : auxiliary library for workers.c

 Settings:
 ----------

-The following macros are in task_server.h file and they are too important for the excecution of the program.
+The following macros are located in task_server.h file and they are crucial for the results of the program execution.

-1. MEAN_TAIL_THRESHOLD : if the size of a worker's queue is bigger than this threshold then the server creates a new thread.
+1. MEAN_TAIL_THRESHOLD : if a worker's queue contains more tasks than this threshold, then the server creates a new thread.

 2. NUM_TASKS : number of tasks to be generated.